 New Orleans, The Birthplace of Jazz

-- Students will be able to research and gather information about the origin of New Orleans Jazz in the district of Storyville.
+- Research and gather information about the origin of New Orleans Jazz in the district of Storyville.

-- Students will be able to summarize how African, Caribbean, and European cultures contributed to the creation of New Orleans Jazz.
+- Summarize how African, Caribbean, and European cultures contributed to the creation of New Orleans Jazz.

-- Students will be able to describe Congo Square and its connection to African slaves.
+- Describe Congo Square and its connection to African slaves.

-- Students will be able to write artist statements describing the historical context and meaning of an original art piece.
+- Write artist statements describing the historical context and meaning of an original art piece.

 National Core Arts Standards